Volunteering across the Peak District

 What opportunities are available to me?

-If you would like more information or to discuss any volunteering opportunities then please get in touch with our very friendly Volunteer and Community Involvement Manager for the Peak District, by emailing: firstname.lastname@example.org.
+If you would like more information or to discuss any volunteering opportunities then please get in touch with our Volunteer and Community Involvement Manager for the Peak District, by emailing: firstname.lastname@example.org.
 We look forward to hearing from you.